Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Under (151.5)

-Xavier's record against the spread so far this season is 16-15-0, and Pittsburgh's is 21-11-0.
-The Musketeers are 19-12-0 and the Panthers are 20-12-0 in terms of hitting the over.
-The two teams combine to score 156.3 points per game, 4.8 more points than this matchup's total.
-Xavier is 4-6 against the spread and 6-4 overall in its last 10 games, while Pittsburgh has gone 6-4 against the spread and 6-4 overall.
+Xavier's record against the spread this season is 16-15-0, while Pittsburgh's is 21-11-0.
+The Musketeers have a 19-12-0 record hitting the over, while games involving the Panthers have a record of 20-12-0 when it comes to hitting the over.
+The two teams score 156.3 points per game, 4.8 more points than this matchup's total.
+Xavier is 4-6 against the spread and 6-4 overall in its past 10 games, while Pittsburgh has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.